Easter Island: Ecology

-Easter Island, together with its closest neighbour, the tiny island of Isla Salas y Gómez 415 km farther east, is recognized by ecologists as a distinct ecoregion, the Rapa Nui subtropical broadleaf forests.
-The original subtropical moist broadleaf forests are now gone, but paleobotanical studies of fossil pollen, tree moulds left by lava flows, and root casts found in local soils indicate that the island was formerly forested, with a range of trees, shrubs, ferns, and grasses.
+Easter Island, together with its closest neighbour, the tiny island of Isla Salas y Gómez 415 km farther east, is recognized by ecologists as a distinct ecoregion, the Rapa Nui tropical broadleaf forests.
+The original tropical moist broadleaf forests are now gone, but paleobotanical studies of fossil pollen, tree moulds left by lava flows, and root casts found in local soils indicate that the island was formerly forested, with a range of trees, shrubs, ferns, and grasses.
 A large extinct palm, Paschalococos disperta, related to the Chilean wine palm (Jubaea chilensis), was one of the dominant trees as attested by fossil evidence.
 Like its Chilean counterpart it probably took close to 100 years to reach adult height.
 The Polynesian rat, which the original settlers brought with them, played a very important role in the disappearance of the Rapa Nui palm.
 Although some may believe that rats played a major role in the degradation of the forest, less than 10% of palm nuts show teeth marks from rats.
 The remains of palm stumps in different places indicate that humans caused the trees to fall because in large areas, the stumps were cut efficiently.

-The loss the palms to make the settlements led to their extinction almost 350 years ago.
+The loss of the palms to make the settlements led to their extinction almost 350 years ago.
 The toromiro tree (Sophora toromiro) was prehistorically present on Easter Island, but is now extinct in the wild.
 However, the Royal Botanic Gardens, Kew and the Göteborg Botanical Garden are jointly leading a scientific program to reintroduce the toromiro to Easter Island.
 With the palm and the toromiro virtually gone, there was considerably less rainfall as a result of less condensation.
 After the island was used to feed thousands of sheep for almost a century, by the mid-1900s the island was mostly covered in grassland with nga'atu or bulrush (Schoenoplectus californicus tatora) in the crater lakes of Rano Raraku and Rano Kau.
 The presence of these reeds, which are called totora in the Andes, was used to support the argument of a South American origin of the statue builders, but pollen analysis of lake sediments shows these reeds have grown on the island for over 30,000 years.
 Before the arrival of humans, Easter Island had vast seabird colonies containing probably over 30 resident species, perhaps the world's richest.
 Such colonies are no longer found on the main island.
 Fossil evidence indicates six species of land birds (two rails, two parrots, one owl, and one heron), all of which have become extinct.
 Five introduced species of land bird are known to have breeding populations (see List of birds of Easter Island).

 Lack of studies results in poor understanding of the oceanic fauna of Easter Island and waters in its vicinity; however, possibilities of undiscovered breeding grounds for humpback, southern blue and pygmy blue whales including Easter Island and Isla Salas y Gómez have been considered.
 Potential breeding areas for fin whales have been detected off northeast of the island as well.